d57udy/swiss-rent-buy-calculator/README.md

 ##### Comparison Modes
 - **Equal Consumption (default, baseline)**: Renter invests only the initial capital not tied up in the property (down payment + purchase costs).
 Amortization is treated as equity building on the buy side and not mirrored as renter savings.
+- **Cash-flow parity (invest actual monthly difference)**: Renter invests, each year, the positive difference between the buyer’s monthly cash outflow (interest + amortization during the amortization period + maintenance) and the renter’s monthly outflow (rent + supplemental costs).
+Contributions vary by year, compound at the investment yield, and investment income is taxed.
+No withdrawals are modeled when the difference is negative.
-- **Equal Savings (invest the difference)**: Renter also contributes an amount each year equal to the buyer's amortization during the amortization period, with investment growth and investment-income tax applied.
-Toggle this in the Single Calculation tab under "Comparison Mode".
+- **Equal savings (amortization equivalent)**: Renter also contributes an amount each year equal to the buyer's amortization during the amortization period; those contributions compound at the investment yield and investment income is taxed.

 ###### Deeper logic and guidance
 The two modes answer different behavioral questions.
 Both are valid, but serve different purposes.